1988 Ferrari Testarossa

 Presented here in the signature Rosso Corsa with Crema interior, it was intended to be a faster, better handling, more spacious and more luxurious car than the BB, the Testarossa succeeded on every level.
 Its styling was also emblematic of the era, which led to many appearances on the big screen, TV and in video games.

 Its most recognisable features were the banks of slatted cooling scoops down each flank.
-Pininfarina was typically more reserved than Lamborghini stylists, Bertone, but the Testarossa’s outlandish intake ducts filled with multiple vanes gave the car an iconic and unmistakable profile.
+Pininfarina was typically more reserved than Lamborghini stylists, Bertone, but the Testarossa’s outlandish intake ducts filled with multiple vanes gave the car an iconic and unmistakable profile, while providing cool air to the side-mounted radiators.

 The slatted theme continued on the tail fascia where a full-width black grille was installed partially obscuring the lights.
 Pininfarina dropped the traditional circular tail lenses that had so long been a Ferrari fixture.
 They were replaced with modern rectangular clusters.